khaivubui/Vuu/README.md

 }
 ```

-Through this `Modal`, the current user can start a DM with anyone.
+Through this `Modal`, the current user can start a DM.

 ## Group Messages
 You can add more people to your Direct Message, making it a private group message.
 First, open a Direct Message, then simply by clicking on the people symbol (👥) on the top right of your Direct Message to access User Search.
 Through User Search you can find people by `username` or `displayname` to add to your Group.